Some interesting articles about Steadicams

 The balance of the rig and therefore the steadiness or the shot can

-pushing the camera as you try to hold it still.
-The simplest way to overcome
+someone pushing the camera as you try to hold it still.
+The simplest

 you, to stagnate the flow.